rust-lang/project-ffi-unwind/rfcs/0000-simple_unwind_annotation.md

 This RFC introduces a new ABI string called `"C unwind"` on some specific targets.
 If this ABI is not available for a target, Rust will error at compile-time saying so.
-This RFC adds support of this ABI for some tier-1 targets, but it is expected that support for this ABI will be added to more targets in the future, either in other RFCs that build on this one, or in FCPs.
+This RFC adds support of this ABI for most targets with unwinding support, but it is expected that support for this ABI will be added to more targets in the future, either in other RFCs that build on this one, or in FCPs.

 Like for all other ABI strings, one can use this ABI string: